TextMate: History

 TextMate 1.0 was released on 5 October 2004, after 5 months of development, followed by version 1.0.1 on 21 October 2004.
 The release focused on implementing a small feature set well, and did not have a preference window or a toolbar, didn't integrate FTP, and had no options for printing.
 At first only a small number of programming languages were supported, as only a few “language bundles” had been created.
-Even so, some developers found this early and incomplete version of TextMate a welcome change to a market that was considered stagnated by the decade-long dominance of BBEdit.
+Even so, some developers found this early and incomplete version of TextMate a welcome change to a market that was considered stagnant by the decade-long dominance of BBEdit.

 TextMate 1.0.2 came out on 10 December 2004.
-In the series of TextMate 1.1 betas, TextMate gained features: a preferences window with a GUI for creating and editing themes; a status bar with a symbol list; menus for choosing language and tab settings, and a “bundle editor” for editing language-specific customizations.
+In the series of TextMate 1.1 betas, TextMate gained several new features, including a preferences window with a GUI for creating and editing themes; a status bar with a symbol list; menus for choosing language and tab settings, and a “bundle editor” for editing language-specific customizations.
 On 6 January 2006, Odgaard released TextMate 1.5, the first “stable release” since 1.0.2.
 Reviews were positive, in contrast to earlier versions that had been criticised.

 TextMate continued to develop through mid-2006.
-On 8 August 2006, TextMate was awarded the Apple Design Award for Best Developer Tool, at Apple's Worldwide Developers Conference in San Francisco, California, to “raucous applause.”
+On 8 August 2006, TextMate was awarded the Apple Design Award for Best Developer Tool, at Apple's Worldwide Developers Conference in San Francisco, California.
 In February 2006, the TextMate blog expressed intentions for future directions, including improved project management, with a plug-in system to support remote file systems such as FTP, and revision control systems such as Subversion.
 Throughout 2007, the core application changed only minimally, though its “language bundles” continued to advance.

 In June 2009, TextMate 2 was announced as being about 90 percent complete, but with an undisclosed final-feature list.
 A public alpha was made available for download on the TextMate blog in December 2011, followed by a release candidate at the end of 2016.
 In September 2019, a final version was released.

 In August 2012, TextMate 2's source code was published on GitHub under the terms of GPL-3.0-or-later, an attempt by the developer to counteract restrictions Apple placed on software distributed through the Mac App Store.
 Odgaard stated he prefers receiving patches as public domain as this preserves his ability to release a future version under a more permissive license, or to make a version available on the Mac App Store.
 Odgaard also stated he has a friend who uses some of TextMate's frameworks in a closed-source project, and they could not incorporate patches released under GPL.

+In October 2021, the latest/last commit was made to GitHub, though no announcement has been made to the effect that the project has been officially abandoned and its source code is still publicly available.